New Access to Vaccines Index reveals first landscape of vaccine company actions to improve immunisation coverage

 About the Access to Medicine Foundation

 The Access to Medicine Foundation is an independent, nonprofit organisation based in the Netherlands.
 It aims to advance access to medicine in low- and middle-income countries by stimulating and guiding the pharmaceutical industry to play a greater role in improving access to medicine.
 The Foundation is funded by the Bill & Melinda Gates Foundation, the Dutch Ministry of Foreign Affairs and the UK Department for International Development.
 For ten years, the Foundation has been building consensus on the role for the pharmaceutical industry in improving access to medicine and vaccines.
 It published its first benchmark of industry activity in this area in 2008, in the first Access to Medicine Index.
 The fifth Access to Medicine Index was published in November 2016.
-In 2017, the Foundation will publish the first Access to Vaccines Index, funded by the Dutch National Postcode Lottery, and the first AntiMicrobial Benchmark, funded by the UK and Dutch governments.
+In 2017, the Foundation published the first Access to Vaccines Index, funded by the Dutch National Postcode Lottery.
+The first Antimicrobial Resistance Benchmark (AMR Benchmark) will be published in 2018.